ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 {{% /tabs %}}

-##### Message format
+#### Message Payload

 Watermill doesn't enforce any message format.
 You can use strings, JSON, protobuf, Avro, gob or anything else that serializes to `[]byte`.

 ### Using *Messages Router*